-The Galaxy S20 FE is a direct competitor really to the Pixel 4a 5G
+Samsung Galaxy S20 FE vs. Google Pixel 4a 5G: Which should you buy?

 Both phones feature a largely plastic build, with an aluminum inner frame that keeps the structure intact in the event of a hard fall.
 Even if you're typically a fan of more "premium" materials, don't be scared off — both Samsung and Google are using high-quality plastics that feel surprisingly solid and sturdy, and neither feels fragile in-hand.

-One way the S20 FE's hardware is better equipped than the Pixel 4a 5G, however, is in its protection from the elements.
+However, one way the S20 FE's hardware is better equipped than the Pixel 4a 5G is in its protection from the elements.
 Samsung's offering is IP68 certified for water and dust resistance, while the Pixel bears no official rating.
 The Galaxy S20 FE also features wireless and even reverse wireless charging — again, absent from the 4a 5G — along with a faster Snapdragon 865 processor and expandable storage.

-Despite some of its shortcomings on paper, however, the Pixel 4a 5G's hardware still has perks of its own.
+Despite some of its shortcomings on paper, we found that during our review, the Pixel 4a 5G's hardware still has perks of its own.
 For one, the elusive headphone jack is alive and well atop its chassis, as is the capacitive fingerprint sensor on the back.
 While the S20 FE's in-display sensor feels more futuristic, the Pixel's rear sensor is more practical and reliable in my experience and can double as a gesture pad that lets you swipe down to access your notification shade at any time.

 Both phones feature sharp OLED displays, which are notably flat despite the recent trend of curved displays.
 This means fewer problems related to accidental touches, albeit at the cost of some added width.
 The S20 FE doubles the Pixel's refresh rate at 120Hz, leading to a far smoother scrolling experience.
 You'll also find large batteries in each phone, and while the S20 FE sports a larger cell on paper, both phones landed similarly impressive endurance in my testing, each with as much as 8 or 9 hours of screen-on time — more than enough to last through a full day and then some.